LazaroDamasceno/Medical-Appointments-Management-System/README.md

 mm = minute<br>
 ss = second<br>

-For the methods `registerPatientController` and `registerPhysicianController`, the date time format must be `dd/MM/yyyy`.
+For the methods `registerPatientController` and `registerPhysicianController`, the date time format must be `yyyy-MM-dd`.

 The database used is H2.
 H2 is an in-memory database.
 In other words, every time it's initialized, it cleans its memory.